Skanda-sap/Skanda-sap/README.md

 ### Hey there 👋

-### Welcome to my Github
+### Welcome to my GitHub
 I'm Skanda Akkihebbal Prasanna, a Roboticist by hobby and passion.
-Embarking on my career as a Robotics engineer with a Master's degree from Northeastern University, I bring over two years of dedicated experience focusing on the development and seamless integration of embedded systems tailored specifically for robotics platforms.
+As a Robotics engineer with a Master's degree from Northeastern University, I bring dedicated experience focusing on the development and seamless integration of embedded systems tailored specifically for robotics platforms.

 Proficient in Linux software development, Python, C++, C, and bash scripting, I possess a solid foundation in robotics frameworks such as ROS, ROS2, PyTorch, and TensorFlow.
 My expertise extends to designing, implementing, and optimizing algorithms for various robotics applications.